-In nature, often an external stimulus covers a narrow frequency range that starts at high frequencies, so that only using broadband white noise signals as input appears to be insufficient to describe realistic scenarios.[DH: Add examples.]
+In nature, often an external stimulus covers a frequency range that starts at high frequencies, so that only using broadband white noise signals as input appears to be insufficient to describe realistic scenarios.
 Therefore, we investigate the coding of narrowband signals in the ranges described earlier (0-50Hz, 150-200Hz).
 Comparing the results from coding of broadband and coding of narrowband signals, we see several differences.